 Interestingly Wallace-Dunlop purchased her cottage from suffragette Helen Gordon Liddle, author of The Prisoner (1912), an article which recounted her month-long experience of imprisonment in Strangeways and the horrors of forcible feeding.

-The church in Surrey provided sympathizers to the suffrage cause, including the Rev Algernon Creed, vicar of Ewshot, who was involved with the Church League for Women’s Suffrage, an organization that, by devotional and educational means, aimed to ‘band together, on a non-party basis, Suffragists of every shade of opinion who are Church people in order to secure for women the vote in Church and State, as it is or may be granted to men.’
-Mrs Emily Maud Basset, wife of the rector of Frimley, was chair of the Camberley and District NUWSS from 1910.
+The church in Surrey provided sympathizers to the suffrage cause.
+Church League for Women’s Suffrage, was an organization that, by devotional and educational means, aimed to ‘band together, on a non-party basis, Suffragists of every shade of opinion who are Church people in order to secure for women the vote in Church and State, as it is or may be granted to men.’
+The League had a branch in Godalming by 1913 which counted Mrs Theodore Williams, chairman of the Women’s Local Government Society, as a member.

 Other suffrage campaigners who resided in Surrey included Evelyn Atkinson (Camberley), Mrs Edith Hoskyns-Abrahall (West Byfleet), Amy Klein (Reigate), Mrs Laird-Cox (Woking), Miss Davies-Colley (Woking), Miss A M Leake (Egham), Mrs Holland (Egham), Mrs Marshall (Haslemere), Miss P Brockham (Cranleigh), Cicely B Hale (Peaslake) and Elizabeth Gordon (Peaslake) to name but a few.